KNOW YOUR RIGHTS:

 - The child must be conceived during the marriage;

 - The sperm donor can be known or anonymous.
-The statutes does not require that it be anonymous donor sperm from a sperm bank;
+The statute does not require that it be anonymous donor sperm from a sperm bank;

 - The non-biological parent/spouse must consent in writing to the insemination;

-- The insemination must occur under the “general supervision” of a physician, which does not necessarily mean the insemination must be performed by a physician; and
+- The insemination must occur under the “supervision” of a physician, which does not necessarily mean the insemination must be performed by a physician; and

 If a married same-sex couple does not satisfy all of these requirements, prior to Pavan the couple would have to complete a so-called step-parent adoption.
 After Pavan, however, it now appears that the couple should be able to rely on the marital presumption of parentage as a kind of safety net, to confirm the parental rights of the non-biological parent.
 Step-parent adoption should not be necessary anymore under these types of facts.